plasma-umass/slipcover/README.md

 ### Performance
 <img src="benchmark/benchmark.png" align="right" width="50%"/>

-The image on the right shows the execution time of a few sample programs when ran by themselves (without any coverage tracking), tracking coverage using [coverage.py](https://github.com/nedbat/coveragepy) and tracking coverage using Slipcover.
+The image on the right shows the execution time of programs.
+It compares their execution without any coverage tracking, tracking coverage using [coverage.py](https://github.com/nedbat/coveragepy) and tracking coverage using Slipcover.
 While each program's structure can affect Slipcover's ability to de-instrument, its running time stays relatively close to the original;